keshang-xxpk/Linux-Usage-Agent/README.md

 crontab allow us to set up the frequency you want the scripts to excute.

 # Improvements
-1)handle hardware update
+- handle hardware update
-2)easier to extend the program later
+- easier to extend the program later
-3)reduce heigh latency
+- reduce heigh latency